bureauofthefiscalservice/federalfinancialmanagement/index.md

             When preparing feedback, consider the following:
         </p>
         <p>
-            <strong>For the 27 new standard data elements identified and defined</strong> (27 definitions and
+            <strong>For the new standard data elements identified and defined</strong> (definitions and
             information for these elements are available on the <a href="./data-elements">Data Elements Page</a>):
         </p>